What is Crypto Law?

 Since June 2021, Germany has recognized so-called 'crypto securities' under the Electronic Securities Act—at least in legislation.

 Since August 2021, 'crypto asset' has also been incorporated into the Investment Act and the Investment Tax Act.
-In German legal literature, the subject is often presented in connection with capital market and banking law topics: "" and "" are key terms.
-Early works of positive legal science already fully address topics such as "", "", "", and "".
+In German legal literature, the subject is often presented in connection with capital market and banking law topics: "Legal Tech" and "Fintech" are key terms.
+Early works of positive legal science already fully address topics such as "Crypto Assets", "Cryptocurrencies and Tokens", "Blockchain", and "Smart Contracts".

-The European Commission has also proposed numerous regulations and directives (, , and ) that work with the term crypto asset.
+The European Commission has also proposed numerous regulations and directives (financial services initiatives, information exchange, and anti-money laundering) that work with the term crypto asset.
 These Commission initiatives address the regulation of token sales, financial services related to crypto assets, as well as stablecoins, tax notifications, and anti-money laundering efforts.

-The EU's proposals were preceded by from an anti-money laundering perspective, as well as numerous studies on stablecoins, such as the .
+The EU's proposals were preceded by FATF recommendations on dealing with virtual assets from an anti-money laundering perspective, as well as numerous studies on stablecoins, such as the G7 Working Group report.

-In the U.S.—to name just one international example—the Senate is discussing what cryptocurrencies are good for (a notable video ), and the current 'Infrastructure Bill' includes a .
-Additionally, the regulatory , and the new SEC Chairman is .
-The state of Wyoming has passed a on "Decentralized Autonomous Organizations."
+In the U.S.—to name just one international example—the Senate is discussing what cryptocurrencies are good for (a notable video clip on this topic by Coincenter), and the current 'Infrastructure Bill' includes a provision for the special taxation of cryptocurrencies.
+Additionally, the regulatory debate is in full swing, and the new SEC Chairman is speaking about DeFi.
+The state of Wyoming has passed a controversial law on "Decentralized Autonomous Organizations."
 New developments emerge almost weekly.

-In the Republic of El Salvador, the "" came into force on September 7, 2021, making Bitcoin legal tender.
-Panama has introduced a similar legislative initiative with "".
+In the Republic of El Salvador, the "Ley Bitcoin" came into force on September 7, 2021, making Bitcoin legal tender.
+Panama has introduced a similar legislative initiative with "Ley Cripto".

 Positive crypto law is here.
 And it is here to stay.
 Much like "Internet law" emerged in the 1990s and 2000s.